Stendal: History

 A settlement named Steinedal in the Eastphalian Balsamgau of Saxony, then a possession of Saint Michael’s Abbey in Hildesheim, was mentioned in a deed allegedly issued by Emperor Henry II in 1022.
 However, the entry has proven to be a 12th-century forgery, as the original document contained no such record.
 The fortified town near the Elbe crossing at Tangermünde was actually founded and granted Magdeburg rights by the first Brandenburg margrave Albert the Bear about 1160.

 The parish church of St Mary's was first mentioned in 1283.
 Stendal quickly prospered as a centre of commerce and trade; it received city walls about 1300, the citizens joined the Hanseatic League in 1358 and purchased the privilege of minting from the Brandenburg margraves in 1369.
 A Latin school is documented from 1338.
 In 1456 the Hohenzollern elector Frederick II Irontooth founded a convent of Augustinian nuns, which today is the site of a museum.
 In 1502 his descendant Elector Joachim I Nestor married Princess Elizabeth of Denmark at Stendal.
-Magnificent churches, the town hall and the two remaining city gates are still proof of Stendal's former wealth.
+Several churches, the town hall and the two remaining city gates show Stendal's wealth in the period.

-The Stendal citizens turned Protestant in 1539; with the reformator Konrad Cordatus serving as superintendent.
+The Stendal citizens turned Protestant in 1539, with the reformator Konrad Cordatus serving as superintendent.
+In the 1680s and 1690s, Waldensian, Palatine and Swiss religious refugees settled in the town.
 For centuries part of the Margraviate of Brandenburg, Stendal with the Altmark region passed to the Prussian Province of Saxony after the Napoleonic Wars.
 A Prussian garrison town since the 17th century, it hosted the 10th (Magdeburg) Hussars regiment from 1884.

-Stendal was the site of a Luftwaffe airfield in World War II, which had been the site of the first German Fallschirmjäger training school from 1936; the famous boxer Max Schmeling was trained as a paratrooper here in 1940/41.
+Stendal was the site of a Luftwaffe airfield in World War II, which had been the site of the first German Fallschirmjäger training school from 1936; the boxer Max Schmeling was trained as a paratrooper here in 1940/41.
 The town suffered from strategic bombing.
 Stendal was hit by 10 air raids, and more than 300 civilians died when Röxe, a residential area in the southern part of the town, was devastated by bombs.
 The Cathedral and various historical buildings were heavily damaged by bombs.
 In April 1945, the aerodrome served as starting place of the Sonderkommando Elbe unit, only a few days before the local authorities surrendered to the US Army.
 On May 4, the commander of the Wehrmacht 12th Army, General Maximilian von Edelsheim, signed the capitulation document at the Stendal town hall.
+In July 1945, Stendal was handed over to Soviet occupation.